yellobyte/YB-ESP32-S3-ETH/README.md

 ![](https://github.com/yellobyte/YB-ESP32-S3-ETH/raw/main/doc/YB-ESP32-S3-ETH_board_top.jpg)

-Arduino libraries for the Wiznet W5500 are widely available (e.g. [**Ethernet**](https://www.arduino.cc/reference/en/libraries/ethernet/) or [**EthernetESP32**](https://docs.arduino.cc/libraries/ethernetesp32/)), enabling you to easily realize ESP32 projects around this board with **Ethernet or combined Ethernet/WLAN** support.
-Of course you can use the Arduino ESP32 Core integrated **lwIP** library instead.
-Have a look at example [Webserver_lwIP](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples/ArduinoIDE/ESP32-S3-ETH-Webserver_lwIP).
+If WiFi/BT is needed instead of or additionally to an Ethernet connection then the provided external 2.4GHz WLAN antenna can be connected to the onboard WROOM-1U module.
+The connector is compatible with the following standards: U.FL (Hirose), MHF-I (I-PEX) and AMC (Amphen).

 The densly populated YB-ESP32-S3-ETH board provides multiple GPIO pins (as shown below) and is still [**highly breadboard compatible**](https://github.com/yellobyte/YB-ESP32-S3-ETH/raw/main/doc/YB-ESP32-S3-ETH_on_breadboard.jpg) for it leaves one row of accessible breadboard contacts on either side of the board.
 All I/O ports (GPIOx) are labeled on both sides of the board.

 The onboard USB-Hub (USB high-speed HUB controller chip CH334) allows for **JTAG debugging and watching serial output simultaneously** without any problems.
 More info further down.

-If WiFi/BT is needed instead of or additionally to an Ethernet connection then the external 2.4GHz WLAN antenna can be connected to the onboard WROOM-1U module.
-The connector is compatible with the following standards: U.FL (Hirose), MHF-I (I-PEX) and AMC (Amphen).
+Arduino libraries for the Wiznet W5500 are widely available (e.g. [**Ethernet**](https://www.arduino.cc/reference/en/libraries/ethernet/) or [**EthernetESP32**](https://docs.arduino.cc/libraries/ethernetesp32/)), enabling you to easily realize ESP32 projects around this board with **Ethernet or combined Ethernet/WLAN** support.
+Of course you can use the Arduino ESP32 Core integrated **lwIP** library instead.
+Have a look at example [Webserver_lwIP](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples/ArduinoIDE/Webserver_lwIP).

-Since the board has both Wifi and Ethernet connectivity **it can bridge the two interfaces at Layer 2**, allowing devices connected to a Wifi Soft-AP to communicate with devices on the Ethernet network and vice versa.
-Please see example [ESP32-S3-ETH-WiFi-Ethernet-Layer2-Bridge](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples/ArduinoIDE/ESP32-S3-ETH-WiFi-Ethernet-Layer2-Bridge).
+Since the board has both Wifi and Ethernet connectivity **it can even bridge the two interfaces at Layer 2**, allowing devices connected to a Wifi Soft-AP to communicate with devices on the Ethernet network and vice versa.
+Please see example [WiFi-Ethernet-Layer2-Bridge](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples/ArduinoIDE/WiFi-Ethernet-Layer2-Bridge).

 Many more software examples (for PlatformIO and/or ArduinoIDE) are available in folder [examples](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples).
 They will help you getting used to the board and explore all hardware features.

 ## Quickstart guide:
-**All YB-ESP32-S3-ETH boards delivered have already been flashed with software example 'ESP32-S3-ETH-DHCP'.**
+**All YB-ESP32-S3-ETH boards delivered have already been flashed with software example 'DHCP'.**
 - Step 1) connect the board via Ethernet cable to a switch in your home LAN (make sure a DHCP service is available)
 - Step 2) apply power (via USB or 5V pins)